 Stuart moved to Brisbane from Perth with his family in 2013 and enjoys all kinds of sports – especially soccer – and is actively involved in his local community and church.

 Lisa joined Mercy Community Services as General Manager Mission Integration in 2015.
-In this role, Lisa is responsible for the promotion and integration of the Catholic identity and charism of mercy within in all aspects of the organisation, as well as pastoral care, formation of staff social justice and advocacy initiatives.
+In this role Lisa leads the integration of the Catholic identity, traditions and charism of mercy within in all aspects of the organisation.
+In addition, Lisa strategically manages the Romero Centre for asylum seekers and refugees, as well as the Aboriginal and Torres Strait Islander Strategy, pastoral care, leadership and formation of staff, social justice and advocacy initiatives.

 Lisa’s leadership style reflects a stewardship approach with a strong belief that good governance leads to good outcomes.